alextrs/oestandards/README.md

       END.
   END.

-  /* good (any application or system error will be catched by CATCH block) */ RUN myCheck.
+  /* good (any application or system error will be caught by CATCH block) */ RUN myCheck.

   CATCH eExc AS Progress.Lang.ProError: